 What are the advantages of aluminum 3D printing?

-Customization and flexibility with aluminum 3D printing
+Customization and flexibility of aluminum 3D printing

 Cost reduction with aluminum 3D printing